hirosystems/stacks-blockchain-api/readme.md

 Run `npm run dev:integrated`.

-This command will concurrently start the sidecar app and the service dependencies.
+This command will concurrently start the API server app and the service dependencies.

-Check to see if the sidecar started successfully by visiting http://localhost:3999/extended/v1/status
+Check to see if the server started successfully by visiting http://localhost:3999/extended/v1/status

 ## Local Development